chip902/reactor-query/README.md

 `Assistant` is a subdomain of `perpetua.digital` which is hosted on Squarespace.
 I would like to transfer this to Vercel at some point.

+**There is no database storage of user data, nor should there be.
+The goal of this tool is to be a front end for interacting with the Launch API.**

 ### Building & Deployment
 The project will build and deploy immediately on Vercel whenever the `main` branch is updated.